Debris From a 'Double Minor Planet' Could Create a Meteor Storm Sunday

 "This timing is ideal for the southwestern USA and Mexico.
 Unfortunately the moon is only one day from full and any faint meteors will most likely be obscured by the intense moonlight," Lunsford said.

+The moon itself will be performing just hours later, with a total lunar eclipse taking place Sunday evening into Monday morning.

-If you're able to get up before dawn Sunday to check it out, you'll want to choose a viewing location as far from light pollution as possible with a broad view of the sky.
+If you're able to get up before dawn Sunday to check out the meteor show, you'll want to choose a viewing location as far from light pollution as possible with a broad view of the sky.
 Give yourself at least an hour for the whole viewing experience, including 15 to 20 minutes for your eyes to adjust.

 Good luck, and let me know on Twitter what you see.